 Small Batch Vegan Peanut Butter Cookies are from a recipe I came up with after making Vegan Molasses Cookies.
 They were highly experimental, hence the small batch, but in the end I was happy with how they turned out.

 - If you don’t need to make these vegan, honey works very well and adds flavor.
 Otherwise, use corn syrup.
 Agave might also work, but I haven’t tested it yet.
+Same with maple syrup.

 - Applesauce stands in for the eggs.
 I may try testing with pureed prunes just for fun, so I’ll report back when that happens.